AUSTRALIAN GOOD FOOD GUIDE - Home of the Chef Hat Awards

 History:

-I finished my pastry apprenticeship at the casino and was getting bored with being stuck on production.
-I started watching the first season of Kitchen Nightmares UK with Gordon Ramsay and thought he was the man!
+I completed my pastry apprenticeship at the casino, but after a while, the repetition of large-scale production left me restless.
+Around that time, I started watching the first season of Kitchen Nightmares UK with Gordon Ramsay.

-Before leaving London, I was running our newest venture W5, where we received a Michelin Bib Gourmand in the 2017 Michelin Guide.
+I eventually took on the role of running our newest venue, W5, where we earned a Michelin Bib Gourmand in the 2017 guide.

-After moving back to Australia, I was Head Chef at AVVIA in Palm Beach; then I was asked to open the restaurant at Eleven Acres in Bundaberg.
+When I returned to Australia, I became Head Chef at AAVIA in Palm Beach, then was invited to open the restaurant at Eleven Acres in Bundaberg.
+Before COVID, I served as Head Chef at Bistro C in Noosa.

 Have you always wanted to be a Chef?

 Not really.
-I always enjoyed cooking growing up, but I’d never considered it as a career.
+I always enjoyed cooking growing up but I’d never really considered it as a career.

 How would you define your style?